denevell/Natch-Android/README.md

 * Only receive gcm notifications from uat, not live.
 * Sliding add thread
 * Sliding add post
+* Turn of notifications in notification
+* Reply to post

 ### Testing to do